FloskelSalomon/quapos/README.md

   or
 - use any similar TEM images (the code was optimized for a resolution of 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) collected in one folder with a seperate subfolder for each biological sample
 - select POS as ROIs using ImageJ and save imagename_ROIs.roi" files, keeping images of equal condition and age in one folder
+- adapt MATLAB code in QuaPOS_TEM to
+    -  open your respective folders and write resutls to your output folder
-- adapt box radius for local alignment or dsG/dsO according to your resolution
+    -  use box radius for local alignment or dsG/dsO according to your resolution
-- adapt MATLAB code to open respective folders and create output-folders
-- run code.
+- run QuaPOS-TEM.
 Intermediate result files allow for check-pointing and are re-used when the analysis is interrupted and resumed later.
 - perform statistical analysis